How to Use a Proxy With Axios and Node.js

 npm i axios cheerio

 Then, create a new folder called axios_proxy and move inside that folder.
 Run the npm init command to create a new Node.js project.
-Finally, create a file called index.js and open it in your favorite code editor.
+Finally, create a file called index.js and open it in your code editor.

 Basic HTTP Request With Axios